rahulgudu/React-Native-Real-Estate-App/README.md

-# 📌 Displayed properties data dynamically
+# 📌 Fixed the error/warning

-In this commit, we have fetched the properties data from the appwrite DB and displayed them in the index tab.
+In this commit, we have fixed the warning or error of "each card should have unique key".

-## New Things Learned

-- Indexing: To implement the search functionality we have created the indexes according to this project need in the appwrite properties collection.